 Rowe's Cornish Bakers first kiosk at a service area replaced the Sausage & Roll kiosk here on 5 March 2016, timed to match St Piran's Day.

 An external unit was added outside the amenity building, which opened on 8 July 2016 as a craft hut called Woody's.
 The external unit was later taken over by Teddy Freddy's Barber Hut who opened in October 2019.

 MRH were acquired by MFG in 2018.
 MFG intended to rebrand the forecourt shop to Budgens in summer 2019, with 'Budgens opening soon' signs on the store for a time, but this plan was dropped in favour of a Londis.

-In 2019, Construction started on a Holiday Inn Express hotel, which was due to open on 29 February 2020 but was pushed back to April 2020.
-It was then further delayed by the COVID-19 pandemic, eventually opening its doors on Saturday 4 July 2020.
+Construction started on a Holiday Inn Express hotel in 2019, which was due to open on 29 February 2020 but was pushed back to April 2020.
+It was then further delayed by the COVID-19 pandemic, eventually opening its doors on 4 July 2020.

-In August 2020, a Costa Drive Thru was added at the back of the services adjacent to the HGV parking area.
+A Costa Drive Thru was added at the back of the services in August 2020, adjacent to the HGV parking area.